glendaviesnz/book-me-in/README.md

-A booking app for family camps
+A booking app for camps